Skip to main content

 menu User interface > Screen types > tab Design

 Click on a component to change its configuration in the panel on the right-hand side of the screen.
-Each component has its own settings, like:
+Each component has its own settings, such as:

 For each screen type, you have the option to make it available for user preferences.
 If enabled, users can choose a different screen type in their preferences.